ilhamyulianto/streamlit-dashboard-bike/README.md

 2. To run the streamlit dashboard just go to terminal and use `streamlit run main_dashboard.py`

-##About
+## About
-dashboard displays visualizations for a set of Bike Share data.
+dashboard displays visualizations for a set of Bike Share data using streamlit.
 Dataset contains information about bike rentals based on various variables such as season, temperature, humidity, and other factors.